 Women and girls continue to lag worldwide in technical education and training, which leads to the most remunerative work.
 According to the bureau of Labor Statistics, lack of a technically trained workforce is a leading indicator of poor economic growth in many areas.
 With years of experience, a tested, proven model, and long-standing partnerships with educational and community partners, EachOneTeachOne is uniquely positioned to contribute to closing the gap between the supply of technically skilled workers and the demands of a digital economy.

-Technology Training and Employment for Women and Girls in Developing Areas
+Technology Training and Employment for everyone, including women and girls, in our community and in developing areas

 EachOneTeachOne achieves this through: • Leveraging proven technology training curricula for scalability • Following through from training through employment • Women-led organization sets an example of success and collaboration As a result, EachOneTeachOne clients transition from un- or under- employment, through training to greater self-sufficiency through more remunerative employment that better meets the needs of a digital economy.